ashbrook-io/ashbrook-io.github.io/_posts/2018-03-24-why-does-powershell-universal-dashboard-hate-my-mac.md

 ---
 So recently I was looking for dashboarding _things_ and powershell _things_ at the same time, and I came across a tool called [PowerShell Universal Dashboard](https://www.gitbook.com/book/adamdriscoll/powershell-universal-dashboard/details).
 You can follow that link or search around to get some info on it.
 It is a pretty slick dashboarding tool.
 I think especially nice for some dashboard prototyping if you are into powershell.

-The tool was slick and fun to play with, but when I went to load it on my MAC, I got something like the following error.
+The tool was slick and fun to play with, but when I went to load it on my Mac, I got something like the following error:

 ```powershell
 Exception while loading assembly Microsoft.Extensions.Logging.Filter: